Section 1 - The Church and Building Law

 The following section endeavours to identify the main ramifications of the following legislation:

-6. Health and Safety at Work Act 2015 (and associated regulations)
+- Health and Safety at Work Act 2015 (and associated regulations

-These laws and regulations affect the obligations and duties of building owners, managers and employers of staff, tenants, visitors and volunteers within buildings.
+These laws and regulations affect the obligations and duties of building owners, managers, and employers of staff, as well as tenants, visitors, and volunteers within buildings.

 The information has been prepared for Methodist entities and property held in the name of the Methodist Church of New Zealand, Methodist Trusts and Methodist Church of New Zealand property in Union or Co-operating Parishes.